Ray-driven Spectral CT Reconstruction Based on Neural Base-Material Fields: Discussions

 \section{Discussions}

-In this study, we have used a novel approach to achieve spectral CT base material decomposition.
-We treat base materials as continuous 3D implicit functions of coordinates and represent them using fully connected deep neural networks.
-In our numerical simulation experiments of dual-spectral dual-material decomposition, we considered various scenarios, such as noise-free data, sparse angles, Poisson noise, and geometric inconsistency.
-Compared to traditional methods like E-SART and IFBP, our approach performs better in handling sparse angle and Poisson noise data.
-This indicates that our method is robust enough to address challenges that may arise in practical applications.
+This study presents a novel approach to SCT material decomposition by modeling materials as continuous 3D implicit functions of spatial coordinates, parameterized by fully connected neural networks.
+Numerical experiments under various conditions—including noise-free data, sparse-angle sampling, Poisson noise, and geometric inconsistency—demonstrate that the proposed method outperforms traditional methods such as IFBP, E-ART, and dNCPD, particularly under sparse-angle and noisy settings, thereby indicating strong robustness for practical applications.

-Furthermore, we parameterized the water-bone materials under an 80 kVp spectrum in the single-spectral dual-material decomposition experiments.
-The results demonstrate that our method can effectively separate water and bone materials even under single-spectral conditions, showcasing its ability to tackle ill-posed and underdetermined equations.
+Beyond quantitative accuracy, the proposed NeMF framework offers several distinctive advantages over discrete iterative methods such as dNCPD.
+First, \textbf{resolution independence}: NeMF represents material density as a continuous function, enabling reconstruction and querying at arbitrary resolutions without retraining or interpolation.
+As demonstrated in \textbf{the Supplementary Material}, the same trained network can output images at $256 \times 256$, $512 \times 512$, or $1024 \times 1024$ with consistent quality, whereas voxel-based methods are inherently tied to a fixed grid.
+Second, \textbf{memory efficiency}: the network contains only approximately 0.21 M parameters, which is significantly smaller than storing multiple high-resolution material images.
+Third, \textbf{continuous representation}: the neural field provides a smooth, differentiable representation of material density that better aligns with the continuous nature of X-ray attenuation, potentially reducing discretization artifacts.
+These properties make NeMF particularly suitable for applications requiring multi-scale visualization or integration with downstream tasks that benefit from continuous representations.

-The experiment on high-resolution material reconstruction demonstrates that our method can generate high-resolution material density images from well-trained networks.
-The quantitative evaluation of the reconstructed high-resolution material density images indicates that our algorithm performs excellently in reconstructing high-resolution density images and is not constrained by traditional CT system matrices.
+The method features a lightweight architecture with relatively few parameters and uses a self-supervised optimization scheme that does not require external training datasets.
+Nonetheless, training the network still involves a trade-off between computation time and memory due to the auto-differentiation framework.

-Our method has several advantages.
-It features a lightweight network structure with fewer model parameters and adopts a self-supervised learning approach without relying on additional datasets.
-However, it also has some limitations.
-For example, training fully connected neural networks to parameterize decomposed material after objects requires long training times and high memory requirements in the auto-differentiation framework.
-Therefore, future research will focus on improving network structures, optimizing training strategies, and accelerating techniques to reduce training time and memory requirements.
-This will further enhance the practicality and efficiency of the algorithm.
+Finally, we note that the method adopts a deterministic fixed-frequency positional encoding.
+Although random Fourier feature variants are compatible with our framework and may provide alternative frequency characteristics, they are not investigated in this study.
+Exploring different encoding schemes may be a useful direction for future work.